OlivierGaillard/hayshoursrpi/README.md

 - test and latest are stateless

 - `datavol` uses an host volume on the node to store the last quitting hour.
+Just a singleton pod is created.
+This is not a deployment.
+To access the website:

-In the versi
+  `kubectl port-forward <pod-name> localport:5000`

 ## Form Usage